2023年9月13日

 Post-market surveillance report (PMSR): the requirements are the same as EU regulations, save that:

-Each PSUR must be submitted to the approved body (if there is one) for review if the device is: class III; implantable (including active implantable); or listed in Annex II of the in vitro diagnostic directive 98/79 (IVDD).
+Each PSUR must be submitted to the approved body (if there is one) for review if the device is: (i) class III; (ii) implantable (including active implantable); or (iii) listed in Annex II of the in vitro diagnostic directive 98/79 (IVDD).
 The approved body must then issue a report to the manufacturer and any UKRP setting out its conclusions.

 Trend reporting: these requirements are similar to the EU regulations, albeit with slightly different language, and a detailed list of information to submit.
 The manufacturer must make these reports to the MHRA via the MORE portal.
 It is advisable for manufacturers to check the GB list of information before submitting a trend report.
 The manufacturer is required to respond to MHRA requests with respect to any investigation of the trends within three working days.
+Despite this being considered unreasonable in the WTO response, the MHRA has kept to this timeline, but adding guidance to allow for flexibility in assessing the appropriate timeframe.
+The regulation also requires manufacturers to inform the MHRA of FSCA's outside the GB market for the same model of device.